Kitchener Freezer Repairs

 Most Common Freezer Issues

 Freezers tend to fail quietly at first, then all at once.
 A little frost on the back wall, a faint buzzing noise, maybe a puddle you swear wasn’t there yesterday, these small signs usually point to a part that’s wearing out or working harder than it should.
-We’ve done this many times over the years, so we’ll be able to diagnose the issue and fix it all within the same-day.
+We’ve done this many times over the years, so we’ll be able to diagnose the issue and fix it all within the prompt.

 Here are some of the problems we’ve ran into: